Thursday, October 31, 2024

 ($199.99 today)

-Was their incompatibility and conflict between Fredric Brown's parents?
-There does seem to be a dichotomy between the pious Presbyterian backgrounds of the Browns and Grahams and Karl's trips to court to deal with business fraud accusations.
 Clearly, Karl was not an "honest farmer" like his father.
-He seems more like one those guys you used to see on late night TV ads hawking miracle inventions and get-rich quick schemes (now seen on Youtube and in certain presidential campaigns).
+He seems rather more like one those guys you used to see on late night TV ads hawking miracle inventions and get-rich quick schemes (which now are seen on Youtube and in certain high profile, corrupt presidential campaigns).

 Sunday, October 27, 2024